If I was starting a career in agriculture over again, Australia is the place I would go to prepare for it.

 Part 1 also delivers the mea culpa agricola “The Lapsed Organic Gardener”.
 Early on, Stirzaker was an avid reader of gardening books.
 A particularly influential favorite was “The Complete Book of Self-Sufficiency” by John Seymour.
 I never read Seymour’s epistle, but there were many books in this vein making rounds in the 1970s written with urban exiles and suburban back yard growers in mind.
 I, too, had teenage dirt hog idols, principal among them the works of Louis Bromfield set forth in books like “Pleasant Valley” (1943), “Malabar Farm” (1945), and “Out of the Earth” (1948).
 Bromfield’s literary star had long since faded by the 1970s and with it, his prolific writings, mainly surviving as obsolete, forgotten tomes moldering on the shelves of the public library where I first discovered them.
 Bromfield was never an advocate of organic agriculture, but he adapted organic concepts if they fit his operation.
 Early on, he abandoned the idea of the generalized self-sufficient farm, to specializing in livestock and dairy.
 The pattern of the specialist farm has intensified in the post-WW II era, with little hint of changing direction.
 This is one of the irresistible forces driving contemporary food systems, Stirzaker concedes.
 Eco-friendly gardening methods as described in books like Seymour’s are often ill-suited to commercial-scale production.
 Still, one idea from the Malabar Farm sagas that has stuck with me over the years is the potent but generally neglected influence of the subsoil.
 In spite of poor topsoil inherited from years of bad plowing, Bromfield was convinced that his glacial Ohio soils were fertile, advocating “farming from three to twenty-feet down”.
 There, locked away in the rich subterranean fabric are stocks of water, nutrients and trace minerals awaiting discovery by plant roots.
 His recipe for restoring worn-out land emphasized deep-rooted legumes like alfalfa.
 Stirzaker seems to have hit upon the same idea decades later, mixing shallow-rooted vegetable crops with strips of alfalfa (aka “lucerne” in Australia).
 In this system, the deep-rooted alfalfa picks up nutrients that filter past the vegetables and brings them back to the surface.
 Cuttings of alfalfa are then placed in the vegetable rows where they decompose, releasing the dodgy nutrients.
 The difference is, Bromfield’s approach worked commercially, whereas Stirzaker’s vegetable-alfalfa system did not.

-This brings us to the subject of “agro-ecology”.
-Nowadays there is a great deal of buzz about agro-ecology, at least within academic circles.
-Agro-ecology emphasizes biological complexity like Stirzaker’s vegetable-alfalfa system.
+This brings us to the subject of “agroecology”.
+Nowadays there is a great deal of buzz about agroecology, at least within academic circles.
+Agroecology emphasizes biological complexity like Stirzaker’s vegetable-alfalfa system.
 On a non-mechanized artisan level, mixed cropping systems may be successful but it is difficult to implement them on a commercial scale.
-Mechanization involves a degree of simplification, and it is not practical to have many species coexisting on a plot of land.
+Mechanization involves a degree of simplification.
+Under mechanization it is not practical to have many species coexisting on a plot of land.
 In reality, a sustainable food system has many interlocking facets that impart buoyancy to the whole.
 Foremost is creating a soil environment where roots are unhindered by compaction, pH and mineral salts, and water.
 This depends on human intervention in the food system, not biological complexity.
 Sustainable soil and water management should invoke a modus operandi that is adaptive, free of taboos provided it builds production, quality, and income following the precepts of sound land husbandry.
-The idea that there is one path leading to sustainability, as prescribed by the organic canon, biodynamics, carbon-neutral, clivus multum, or what have you, is a conceit advanced mainly by people who have little direct knowledge of modern agriculture or do not comprehend the massive, interlocking infrastructure involved in feeding the world.
+The idea that there is one path leading to sustainability, as prescribed by the organic canon, biodynamics, net zero, clivus multrum, or what have you, is a conceit advanced mainly by those with little direct knowledge of modern agriculture or that do not comprehend the massive, interlocking infrastructure involved in feeding the world.
 Agriculture isn’t natural, and leaving things to nature ensures that a large part of what we produce will be intercepted by our competitors.
 This doesn’t mean, Stirzaker stresses, that better, more ecological solutions shouldn’t be sought after for sustaining the global food system.
 The task ahead is reducing agriculture’s ecological footprint as it becomes more productive, which it must.
-On the other hand, we must accept that there are constraints on the nature of how things get done in commercial farming.
-In short, as spectators, we’re not free to foist our cherished ideas upon others.
+On the other hand, we must accept that there are constraints to how things get done in the world of commercial farming.
+As spectators, we’re not free to foist our cherished ideas upon farmers.

 It was not to be.
 While Clever Clover was a big hit with home gardeners, it did not influence commercial vegetable production.
 As Stirzaker explains, innovations that solve one set of problems often create new problems, and scale matters.
 Planting systems designed for the garden may be eco-friendly innovations, but it is difficult to implement them on a commercial scale.
 New risks are introduced to the system, and farmers do not like taking risks with their livelihood.
 Problems like: What happens if the clover gets infested with weeds or slugs?
 (Cutworms, wireworms, and rootworms are the under-mulch nemesis in North America).
 How do you plant and irrigate through the mulch, and what happens to the mulch after harvest?
 All were unknowns, and the Clever Clover did not provide answers.